 Prince Lot Hula Festival

-As with last year, the event is being held on the grounds of the historic Iolani Palace.
-Troupes of hula dancers will perform for spectators, showcasing their talents in this traditional dance.
+The event is held within the grounds of the historic Iolani Palace where troupes of hula dancers perform for spectators, showcasing their talents in this traditional dance.

-You’ll enjoy get to enjoy spotlights on Native Hawaiian culture through crafts, games, and more.
+You’ll enjoy spotlights on Native Hawaiian culture through crafts, games, and more.
 A great family event.

 Getting In: The Prince Lot Hula Festival is free to attend.